 You could pick up a deli pizza from a warehouse retailer like Sam’s Club or Costco and bake the pizza yourself.
 We love the HUGE very affordable pizzas at ALDI, too.
-If you do order out, be sure you maximize coupons and rewards programs like Papa John’s Papa Rewards, Domino’s Piece of the Pie Rewards, or Pizza Hut’s Hut Rewards.
+If you do order out, be sure you maximize coupons and rewards programs like Papa John’s Papa Rewards, or Domino’s Piece of the Pie Rewards.
+In addition, if you call the store and tell them you’re ordering for a party they can help you out with available deals.
 Whether you go the DIY route or have someone else make your pizza, it’s all in how you slice it that makes your dollar stretch further.

 After years of holiday gatherings, family meals, and funeral dinners, I learned a secret of the ages.
 Everyone takes the very first item in a buffet line.
 It’s typically the first dish emptied to the bottom.
 Don’t fumble the ball on the line, be smart about how you arrange the food at your Super Bowl party.

 Place more affordable items (bonus points if you place the healthier options there, too) at the head of the line.
 Keep the more expensive items at the very end.
-You’re not hoarding the best stuff, you’re just using smart, gametime strategy to make the food last.
+You’re not hoarding the best stuff, you’re just using smarts and strategy to make the food last.

 Play Some Games!